-The Respondent is: A corporation organized and doing business under the laws of the state of, for whom bearing the office title of, whose signature is affixed to this proposal, is authorized to execute contracts on behalf of respondent.
-If not incorporated in Michigan, please attach the corporation's Certificate of Authority A limited liability company doing business under the laws of the State of bearing the title of whose signature is affixed to this proposal, is authorized to execute contract on behalf of the LLC.
-A partnership organized under the laws of the State of and filed with the County of, whose members are (attach list including street and mailing address for each.)
-An individual, whose signature with address, is affixed to this RFP.
-Respondent has examined the basic requirements of this RFP and its scope of services including all Addendum (if applicable) and hereby agrees to offer the services as specified in the RFP.
-Date:, Signature (Print) Name Title Firm: Address: Contact Phone Fax Email
+The Respondent is:

+• A corporation organized and doing business under the laws of the state of , for whom bearing the office title of , whose signature is affixed to this proposal, is authorized to execute со ntracts on behalf of respondent.

+If not incorporated in Michigan, please attach the corporation's Certificate of Authority

+• A limited liability company doing business under the laws of the state of , whom bearing the title of whose signature is affixed to this proposal, is authorized to execute contract on behalf of the LLC.

+• A partnership organized under the laws of the state of and filed with the county of , whose members are (attach list including street and mailing address for each.)

+• An individual, whose signature with address, is affixed to this RFP.

+Respondent has examined the basic requirements of this RFP and its scope of services, including all Addenda (if applicable) and hereby agrees to offer the services as specified in the RFP.

+Date: ,

+Signature

+(Print) Name Title

+Firm:

+Address:

+Contact Phone Fax

+Email

-ATTACHMENT C CITY OF ANN ARBOR DECLARATION OF COMPLIANCE
+ATTACHMENT B CITY OF ANN ARBOR DECLARATION OF COMPLIANCE